AdobeStock_604950928-1

 Improved Strength

-Pound for pound, the reinforced fiberglass grants vastly improved strength against sail forces compared to unreinforced wood that is prone to cracking.
+Pound for pound, the reinforced fiberglass provides vastly improved strength against sail forces compared to unreinforced wood, which is prone to cracking.
 Properly engineered FRP resists both static and dynamic loads.

 Enhanced Durability

-Water absorption leading to rotting can wreck wooden battens, whereas sealed fiberglass skins provide moisture, corrosion and UV protection for extended service lives with less degradation.
+Water absorption leading to rot can wreck wooden battens, whereas sealed fiberglass skins provide moisture, corrosion, and UV protection, extending service life and reducing degradation.

-With advantages over traditional build approaches across critical areas like weight, tune-able stiffness and resilient strength, purpose-built FRP promises to dominate future batten implementations as sail technology advances.
+With advantages over traditional build approaches in critical areas such as weight, tunable stiffness, and resilient strength, purpose-built FRP is poised to dominate future batten implementations as sail technology advances.

 The role of battens in sailboat design is integral to the performance and functionality of sailboat sails.
-By providing structural support and influencing the aerodynamic properties of the sail, battens significantly impact the overall efficiency and maneuverability of the vessel.
+By providing structural support and influencing the sail's aerodynamic properties, battens significantly impact the vessel's overall efficiency and maneuverability.
 As technology and materials continue to advance, the innovation and evolution of battens are poised to further enhance sailboat capabilities.

 tencom pultrusion capabilities and products